Q&A: Purchasing Using Cooperative Agreements

 Subject: Questions and Answers: Purchasing Goods and Services Using Cooperative Agreements, Agents, and Third-party Services

-This Management Bulletin (MB) provides guidance to child nutrition program (CNP) operators regarding the use of cooperative agreements, agents, and third-party services in accordance with federal procurement standards, and clarifies California Public Contract Code (PCC), Section 20118, with regard to cooperative agreements.
-Information on this MB pertains to the U.S. Department of Agriculture (USDA) Policy Memorandum SP 05-2017, CACFP 03-2017, SFSP 02-2017: Questions and Answers: Purchasing Goods and Services Using Cooperative Agreements, Agents, and Third-party Services, which is located on the USDA Food and Nutrition Service Policy Web page at https://www.fns.usda.gov/nslp/policy.
-This MB supersedes MB USDA-SNP-38-2012: Procuring Services of Purchasing Cooperatives, Group Purchasing Organizations, Group Buying Organizations, etc., dated September 2012.
+This management bulletin provides guidance to child nutrition program (CNP) operators regarding the use of cooperative agreements, agents, and third-party services in accordance with federal procurement standards, and clarifies California Public Contract Code (PCC), Section 20118, with regard to cooperative agreements.
+Information on this management bulletin pertains to the U.S. Department of Agriculture (USDA) Policy Memorandum SP 05-2017, CACFP 03-2017, SFSP 02-2017: Questions and Answers: Purchasing Goods and Services Using Cooperative Agreements, Agents, and Third-party Services, which is located on the USDA Food and Nutrition Service Policy Web page at https://www.fns.usda.gov/school-meals/policy.
+This management bulletin supersedes management bulletin USDA-SNP-38-2012: Procuring Services of Purchasing Cooperatives, Group Purchasing Organizations, Group Buying Organizations, etc., dated September 2012.

 Title 2, Code of Federal Regulations (2 CFR), Section 200.318(e), allows CNP operators to enter into intergovernmental or interagency agreements to offer greater economy and efficiency for procurement of common or shared goods or services.
 It is important that CNP operators entering into these types of agreements still conduct competitive procurements in accordance with 2 CFR, sections 200.318–326.
 Specifically, CNP operators must ensure that each of the following requirements are met: